ahmedosm/saga-axon-server-spring-boot/README.md

-# Telr Bank acount mangment system
+# Telr Bank acount mangment
 **taks requiremtns**

  Your task is to develop a backend for a banking platform capable of serving the following functions through APIs: